-On November 20, 2015 and December 23, 2015, the Company closed the acquisition (the "Galaxy Acquisition") of a majority of the issued and outstanding ordinary shares (each, a "Galaxy Share") of Galaxy Gold Mining Limited ("Galaxy"), a gold mining company with operations in the Mpumalanga Province of South Africa.
-The Company has made an offer to all other shareholders of Galaxy to acquire the remaining Galaxy Shares on economically equivalent terms which will close on September 14, 2016.

-A wholly-owned subsidiary of the Company acquired approximately 74% of the issued and outstanding Galaxy Shares in exchange for 18,334,492 Common Shares with an aggregate value of approximately Cdn.\$1.1 million, based on a deemed price of Cdn.\$0.07 per Common Share, and warrants to purchase Common Shares ("Warrants") exercisable to acquire up to 4,076,598 Common Shares until November 20, 2017 at Cdn.\$0.175 per Common Share.
-The Company advanced \$149,853 to Galaxy before the acquisition to fund working capital.
-Upon acquisition this amount has been treated as part of the acquisition cost.
+On November 20, 2015 and December 23, 2015, the Company closed the acquisition of a majority of the issued and outstanding ordinary shares (each, a "Galaxy Share") of Galaxy Gold Mining Limited ("Galaxy"), a gold mining company with operations in the Mpumalanga Province of South Africa.
+A wholly-owned subsidiary of the Company acquired approximately 74% of the issued and outstanding Galaxy Shares in exchange for 18,334,492 common shares with an aggregate value of approximately Cdn.\$1.1 million, based on a market price of Cdn.\$0.07 per common share, and common share purchase warrants exercisable to acquire an aggregate of up to 4,076,598 common shares until November 20, 2017 at Cdn.\$0.102 per common share (Cdn.\$0.175 before being adjusted a s a result of the Rights offering.
+See "Issued and Outstanding Share Capital").
+The Company had advanced \$149,853 to Galaxy before the acquisition to fund working capital upon acquisition this amount has been treated as part of the acquisition cost.